 You can view a list of styles in your project that have not yet been applied to content in any files.
 If you do not use a particular style class, you can remove it from the stylesheet.
 You can also use the "disable" feature to hide styles that you do not want to be displayed in the stylesheet; you can access this feature from the Options drop-down button in the local toolbar of the Stylesheet Editor.

-The Unused Items window pane opens, which allows you to view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, and topics not linked).
+The Unused Items window pane opens, which lets you view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, and topics not linked).

 To see more of the information in the window pane, drag the divider bar to make the pane wider:

 - Selector Displays the name of the parent style, followed by a period and the name of the class under that style (e.g., p.tip).

 - Declarations Displays any property settings that you have set for the style class.